SumiSastri/typescript-with-react/node-ts/readme.md

 * tsc filename - this runs the tsc (typescript compiler) on the .ts file and compiles it to javascript
 * node filename - The terminal console should print your message as the node environment is set up

-However as this is a typescript-node-javascript project, you will get an error on the .ts file The .ts file is a script file and shares global scope and throws the error Node modules have their own scope and need common.js exports to export the module which is an empty function ```{}```
+As this is a typescript-node-javascript project, you will get an error on the .ts file The .ts file is a script file and shares global scope and throws the error Node modules have their own scope and need common.js exports to export the module which is an empty function ```{}```

-* tsc primitive-types again and you will see the node environment in work - the export is imported into the .js file
+* tsc primitive-types you will see the node environment in work - the export is imported into the .js file

 ```
 "use strict";